ilia-funtov/askai/README.md

 # Askai
-Command line tool to ask AI for help
+Command line tool to ask AI for help.
 ## Description
 Askai is a tool with the command line interface to ask questions to AI provided by OpenAI and Cohere via REST API.
 It can read the user's prompt from its command line parameter or/and from stdin.
 The answer is printed to stdout.
 The question can be directed to one AI provider (OpenAI or Cohere) or both providers simultaneously.
 It is capable of processing of text inputs that are larger than maximum number of tokens supported by the given model.
 This is done by splitting the prompt into multiple text segments and making summary for each of them.